Sudneo/vhost-enum/README.md

 The `-w` options is to specify a newline separated list of words to use a subdomains.
 This can include also sub-subdomains (e.g., `dev.test`).

 The `-s` option is used to specify whether we want TLS or not.
-If the options is set, the requests will be made to port `443`, otherwise they will go to port `80`, unless `-p` is specified.

 The `-i` option is used to specify the IP to use for the DNS resolution (e.g., `10.10.10.1`).